Average cost optimal control under weak ergodicity hypotheses: Relative value iterations: Introduction

 The article is organized as follows. \Cref{S2} has three main parts.
-We first review the formalism and basic notation of Markov decision processes in \cref{S2.1} and then, in \cref{S2.2}, we establish the existence of an optimal ergodic occupation measure, thus extending the results of the convex analytic framework in \cite{Borkar-02} to MDPs on a Polish state space. \Cref{S2.4} introduces an equivalent controlled split chain and the associated \emph{pseudo-atom}. \cref{S3} then derives the dynamic programming equation to characterize optimality. \cref{S4} establishes the convergence of the `value iteration', which is the name we give to the analog of value iteration for discounted cost with no discounting, but with the cost-per-stage function modified by subtracting from it the optimal cost.
+We first review the formalism and basic notation of Markov decision processes in \cref{S2.1} and then, in \cref{S2.2}, we establish the existence of an optimal ergodic occupation measure, thus extending the results of the convex analytic framework in \cite{Borkar-02} to MDPs on a Polish state space. \Cref{S2.4} introduces an equivalent controlled split chain and the associated \emph{pseudo-atom}. \cref{S3} then derives the dynamic programming equation to characterize optimality, extending the approach of \cite{Borkar-91} for countable state space - compact action space case. \cref{S4} establishes the convergence of the `value iteration', which is the name we give to the analog of value iteration for discounted cost with no discounting, but with the cost-per-stage function modified by subtracting from it the optimal cost.
 The latter is in principle unknown, so this is not a legitimate algorithm.
 It does, however, pave the way to prove convergence of the true relative value iteration scheme, which we do in \cref{S5}. \cref{S6} is devoted to the analysis of the rolling horizon procedure.